 One puzzle, two answers.

-And this was not the only way in which the puzzle was schizophrenic.
+Of course, not everyone was in on that feature — and some weren’t happy with the result.
 Will Shortz, the Times‘ crossword editor, simultaneously loved the ingenuity behind the puzzle and bemoaned the angry phone calls from upset readers who did not realize that there were two answers — and could not fathom why the newspaper would dare declare either candidate the winner a day early.

 From the Archives: Vice President… Who?: The crossword puzzle didn’t care about the Vice President, which is par for the course in America — and in this case, ridiculously so.